Planning a trip to Cactus League Spring Training in Arizona? Here’s everything you need to know for an awesome trip!

 - Be polite!
 A please and thank you is definitely appreciated by the players.

-Catch Lots of Games / Visit Many Stadiums
+4. You Can Catch Lots of Games + Visit Many Stadiums

-Since all Cactus League teams play at stadiums within a 50-mile radius, going to spring training gives you the opportunity to see lots of games and teams.
+Since all Cactus League teams play at stadiums within a 50-mile radius, you have the opportunity to see lots of games and teams.

 Why not follow your fave team from stadium to stadium?
-If you spend a week (or even just a weekend) at spring training, you’ll have the opportunity to see many of games in a short amount of time.
+If you spend a week (or even just a weekend), you'll have the opportunity to see multiple games in a short amount of time.

 One thing to keep in mind?
-The Phoenix are is huge, spread out, and traffic is heavy.
+The Phoenix area is huge, spread out, and traffic is heavy.
 Give yourself plenty of time to get to games.

-If you’re a family of baseball lovers who likes warm weather, then this is the vacation for you!
-Tickets are affordable, and the older crowds are filled with true baseball fans who aren’t that rowdy (not that you can’t enjoy buy a beer, or three, if you want to!).
+If you're a family of baseball lovers who likes warm weather, then this is the vacation for you!
+Tickets are affordable, and the older crowds are filled with true baseball fans who aren't that rowdy (not that you can't enjoy buy a beer (or three), if you want!).

-You can buy lawn seats so your kids can run around a bit if they get bored, too.
-If they’re lucky, they might even catch a home run!
+If your kids get bored easily, buy lawn seats so they can run around when they get antsy.
+If they're lucky, they might even catch a home run!

-The best part is that you don’t have to wait in long lines to order food and drinks.
+At other parks, I've sampled everything from mustache shaped pretzels to craft beers.
+The options are endless, and the best part is that you don't have to wait in long lines to order food and drinks.
 Just walk right up!

-Of course, if you’re not a Brewers fan, you’ll be able to catch your team’s favorite traditions.
-All in a more intimate atmosphere than you’d experience during regular season.
+Of course, if you're not a Brewers fan, you'll be able to catch your team's fan favorites, too.
+All in a more intimate atmosphere than you'd experience during regular season.

 I hope you enjoyed reading about MLB spring training in Arizona!
 Here are some tips to help plan your visit:

-Learn more about the Cactus League: Visit the Cactus League website for more info about Cactus League teams, spring training schedules, and to get a stadium map.
+Visit the Cactus League website for more info about the teams, to find spring training schedules, to purchase tickets, or to get a stadium map.

-What to Wear: You don’t need to dress up for a Cactus League spring training game (a tee shirt and jeans/shorts is where it’s at), but double check the weather before you pack your bag.
-Even if it’s warm during the day, it will probably be cold at night … bring a jacket.
-And you’ll be spending lots of time in the sun, so make sure to wear a hat, sunglasses, and plenty of sunblock.
+Obviously, you don't need to dress up for a spring training game (a tee shirt and jeans/shorts is where it's at), but double check the weather before you pack your bag.
+Even if it's warm during the day, it will probably be cold at night ... bring a jacket.
+And you'll be spending lots of time in the sun, so make sure to wear a hat, sunglasses, and plenty of sunblock.